Lineal: A linear-algebraic Lambda-calculus: Motivations

-\VML{ } \emph{Outline}.
-Section \ref{mainfeatures} presents the designing principles of the language, Section \ref{language} formally describes the linear-algebraic $\lambda$-calculus and its semantics.
+Section \ref{vecspaces} develops a computational definition of vector spaces and bilinear functions.
+This is achieved by taking the axioms of vector spaces and orienting them.
+Section \ref{fieldofqc} explains how to have a rewrite system for scalars that are enough to account for quantum computation.
+Section \ref{mainfeatures} presents the designing principles of the language, Section \ref{language} formally describes the Linear-algebraic $\lambda$-calculus and its semantics.
 Section \ref{encodings} shows that the language is expressive enough for classical and quantum computations.
 These are the more qualitative sections of the paper.
-We chose to postpone till Section \ref{confluence} the proof of the confluence of the calculus, which is more technical.
-This is our main result. \VSM{Due to page number constraints, some proofs are omitted in this extended abstract, we refer to the long version of the paper \cite{arrighidowek3}, for the full proofs.}
+We chose to postpone till Section \ref{confluence} the various proofs of confluence, as they are more technical.
+Section \ref{currentworks} will be the opportunity to provide an overview of the most recent contributions surrounding this work.
+Section \ref{conclusion} provides a summary and some perspectives.